libvips/libvips/doc/libvips-colour.md

   [enum@Vips.Interpretation.LABS], which use ints to store values.
 These are less precise, but can be quicker to store and process.<br /><br />
   [enum@Vips.Interpretation.LCH] is the same, but with a\*b\* as polar coordinates.
 Hue is expressed in degrees.

+- [enum@Vips.Interpretation.OKLAB]: The Oklab colourspace with a D65 white.
+  This uses three floats for each band, with 0 - 1 for L and roughly plus or minus 0.5 for a and b.
+Values can be outside this range for HDR images. <br /><br />
+  [enum@Vips.Interpretation.Oklch] is the same, but with a and b as polar coordinates.
+Hue is expressed in degrees.

 - [enum@Vips.Interpretation.XYZ]: CIE XYZ.
 This uses three floats.